logansease/taylorswiftui/README.md

 All Data is hard coded.

 ### 02- Dynamic Data Load
 Day Two- we load album data dynamically from the itunes api.
-We create a new data store to serve as the model and
+We create a new data store to serve as the model and observe that model in our list view to propogate it through our views.

 ### 03- Remote Image Loading
 We replace our hardcoded images with album artwork loaded from the network returned from the itunes api.